 None of us perfectly understand who Jesus is, but we do need to “see” as Peter saw that he is from God and in him is life.
 We must realize that he is someone great, God’s Son, who is worth following no matter what.
 This is what enabled Peter and the rest of the twelve to hang in there.

-Reason #2: We do not understand the cost of discipleship.
+Reason #2: We do not understand or accept the cost of discipleship.

 The consumerist “gospel” minimizes the cost of following Christ and maximizes the benefits.